🐶 Breed Cost Guide · 2026

 First-Year Cost Breakdown

-The first year typically costs $2,600–$5,200 due to one-time startup expenses.
-After that, annual costs settle closer to $3,200.
+The first year typically costs $2,600–$5,200 because startup costs hit all at once.
+After that, annual costs usually settle closer to $3,200.

 Expense Est. Range